IEMB-LEG/PanJ_2024/README.md

-# PanJ_2024
+# Glauconema phenotypic plasticity data & scripts
-Molecular basis and evolution of phenotypic plasticity in the marine ciliate Glauconema
+Molecular basis and  of phenotypic plasticity in a marine ciliate Glauconema